To build smart and conserve energy, Oregon has developed energy codes and standards for buildings.

 ODOE and Energy Code

-The Oregon Department of Energy acts as a consultant to the Building Codes Division to evaluate and adopt the codes and amendments that will increase energy efficiency in Oregon buildings.
+The Oregon Department of Energy acts as a consultant to the Building Codes Division to evaluate and adopt the codes and amendments that will improve energy efficiency in Oregon buildings.

 ODOE also serves as a member of the Construction Industry Energy Board